WithoutSin/ChristianFreedom/Readme.md

  3. [Not Seeing The Violations Of Nonaggression Against God's People](Docs/NotSeeingTheViolationsOfNonaggressionAgainstGodsPeople.md) _Work In Progress_

 ##Freedom! by Adam Kokesh <sub>the book that inspired Christian Freedom!</sub>
+NOTE: Still being converted over from raw .txt to .md.
+Unicode characters are a pain.

 * [Introduction](Books/Freedom-by-Adam-Kokesh/Freedom! by Adam Kokesh Introduction.md)